BreadMoirai/github-release-gradle-plugin/README.md

-    draft false // by default this is false prerelease false // by default this is false releaseAssets jar.destinationDir.listFiles // this points to which files you want to upload as assets with your release override true // by default false; if set to true, will delete an existing release with the same tag and name apiEndpoint "https://api.github.com" // should only change for github enterprise users }
+    draft false // by default this is false prerelease false // by default this is false releaseAssets jar.destinationDir.listFiles // this points to which files you want to upload as assets with your release overwrite true // by default false; if set to true, will delete an existing release with the same tag and name apiEndpoint "https://api.github.com" // should only change for github enterprise users }
 ```